flatironinstitute/finufft/README.md

 depend on cufinufft using `setuptools` may use a precompiled binary distribution.
 This totally avoids installing from source and managing libraries for supported systems.

-Because binary distributions are specific to both hardware and software, we currently only support systems covered by `manylinux2010` that are using CUDA 10.1, 10.2, or 11.0-rc with a compatible GPU.
-This is currently the most common arrangement.
+Binary distributions are specific to both hardware and software.
+We currently provide binary wheels targeting Linux systems covered by `manylinux2010` for CUDA 10 and `manylinux2014` for CUDA 11 systems with compatible GPUS.
+These are currently the most common arrangements.
 If you have such a system, you may run:

 `pip install cufinufft`

 For other cases, the Python wrapper should be able to be built from source.
-We hope to extend this in the future, and have begun work for `manylinux2014`.

 ## Advanced topics